5 ECTS credits.

 |Learning activities and teaching methods

-Students interested in biomedical engineering, at their master’s level studies.
+Students interested in digital signal processing applications in biomedical engineering, at their master’s level studies.

 |Prerequisites and co-requisites

 The mathematic studies of the candidate degree program of computer science and engineering, or equivalent.
 Programming skills, especially basics of the MATLAB.
 Basic knowledge of digital signal processing.

 |Recommended optional programme components

 The course is an independent entity and does not require additional studies carried out at the same time.

 The course is based on selected chapters of the book "Biomedical Signal Analysis", R.M Rangayyan, 2nd edition (2015). + Lecture slides + Task assignment specific material.